foundersandcoders/api-workshop/01-request-response.md

 ### The request object
 An API request is an object, and you create one by calling the XMLHttpRequest constructor.

-Let's create a request object in the console so we can a a closer look at it:
+Let's create a request object in the console so we can take a closer look at it:
-1. Open a browser window
+1. Open a new browser window
-2. Open the developer console (Mac: `CMD + shift + I`, Linux: `ctrl + shift + I`)
+2. Open the developer console (mac: `CMD+shift+I`, linux: `ctrl+shift+I`)
-3. Type in `var xhr = new XMLHttpRequest();`
+3. Type `var xhr = new XMLHttpRequest();` in the console
-4. Type in `xhr`;
+4. Then type `xhr` and hit enter
-5. Click on the arrows so you can take a look at the properties inherited by your xhr object
+5. Click on the grey arrow next to your xhr object so you can take a look at its methods and properties
 6. Two things to take note of:
     i.
 The property 'responseText' has an empty string as its value.
 More on this in a moment.
     ii.
-Click on the arrow next to \__proto__: XMLHttpRequest and take a look at all the methods that are built into this object, such as 'open' and 'send'.
-You don't need to understand these yet, just notice that they're there.
+Click on the arrow next to \__proto__: XMLHttpRequest and take a look at all those methods.
+You'll be using a few of them, including 'open' and 'send', shortly.

 ### The response object
 When we examined the request object we saw that it has a property called 'responseText', and its value is an empty string.
 The reason it's an empty string is that we don't have a response yet.

-The server sends back the responseText by assigning it as a value to the responseText property.
+When you make a successful request, the server sends back the response by assigning it as a value to the responseText property in your request.
 What comes back is great big mash of text.

-In order to transform this into an object that we can use, we 'parse' it, using JavaScript Object Notation (JSON), which has a method `JSON.parse()` that will do this for you.
-Once the responseText been parsed, you can access like you would any other JavaScript object.
+In order to transform `xhr.responseText` into an object that we can use, we 'parse' it, using JavaScript Object Notation (JSON), which has a method `JSON.parse()` that will do this bit of magic for you.

+`var data = JSON.parse(xhr.responseText);`

+Once the responseText been parsed, you can access it like you would any other JavaScript object.
+I've called my parsed object 'data'.
+I could then `console.log(data);` to get a look at my parsed object.

-Let's take a look at a response object:
+Let's take a look at an example of a response object:

 1. Open the link below in a new browser window.
 The url will make an api request to api.giphy.com.
-You will see the parsed response object in the browser window:
+You'll see the parsed response object in the browser window:
 http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC
 2. Take a look at the data that's displayed in your browser.
 This is what a response object looks like.
 Click on some of the links and see what happens.
 3. Take a look at the api url.
-You don't need to understand it right away but it's worth having a look at it to see the relationship between the url and what's in the response object.
+You don't need to understand it all right away but it's worth having a look at it to see the relationship between the url and what's in the response object.

 ### HTTP
 The Hypertext Transfer Protocol (HTTP) is the mechanism through which data is requested and provided on the World Wide Web.